uva-responsibleai/fall-24/evaluation/apr-22.md

 - This process can be as simple as having a human verify output and assign it a pass/fail mark.
 - Also can be incorporated into the LLM-based system using reinforcement learning from human feedback (RLHF).

+#### LLM-based Evaluation
+- Step 1.
+Generating output predictions from a given test set.
+- Step 2.
+Prompt the model to focus on assessing the quality of output-given reference text and sufficient context (for example, criteria for evaluation).
+- Step 3.
+Feed the prompt into the model and analyze results.

 # Motivations
 Evaluation is important for the success of Large Language Models (LLMs) for multiple reasons: